 - Harm caused to the baby during the C-Section

-- Damage caused to your internal organs during the C-Section
+- Damage caused to your internal organs during the C-Section eg. the bladder / ureter was cut during the C-Section

 - Delays – for example due to lack of staff or if a C-Section should have been arranged earlier due to clinical signs and risks which should have been identified

-- Mistakes made during the C-Section procedure
+- Artery cut during a C-Section procedure

 - Poor stitching following the C-Section operation – leading to infection and/or scarring